yakivmospan/android-snippets/articles/Volley Request Manager.md

 ## Volley Request Manager

-On mine 3 years of developing practice every second project had feature, like Http Client or Image Loader, that can easily done with [Volley][1].
+On mine 3 years of developing practice every second project had feature, like Http Client or Image Loader, that can be easily done with [Volley][1].
 Thats why I decided to develop some sort of model that will provide:

  - Easy and reusable interface
  - Possibility to use different queues